microsoft/MSLab/Scenarios/AzSHCI and Kubernetes/readme.md

 ## The lab

-Run all code from DC.
+Run all code from Management Machine.
 Follow [Scenario.ps1](/Scenarios/AzSHCI%20and%20Kubernetes/Scenario.ps1).
-Region Windows Admin Center on Win10 you should run from Win10 virtual machine.

 ![](/Scenarios/AzSHCI%20and%20Kubernetes/Screenshots/PowerShell_ISE01.png)